8 Things to Do in Marrakech in Winter

 La Mamounia Hotel| ©Mike Finn

-Marrakech may not be the first place that jumps to mind as a winter vacation destination.
-However, the Red City is perfect for a different kind of holiday.
-Being a country of Muslim faith, you won't find many decorations in its streets and squares but the matter changes when talking about hotels.
+Marrakech may not be the first place that springs to mind as a winter vacation destination.
+However, the Red City is perfect for spending a different kind of holiday.
+As a Muslim country, you won't find many decorations in its streets and squares, but that changes when it comes to hotels.

-If you travel just before Christmas, you can buy your last gifts in the souk.
-This way you will return home with some original gifts.
-Among the most coveted items, we can mention leather goods, textiles, spices and Moroccan ceramics.
-If you have enough space in your suitcase, you can buy a colorful Arabian lamp.
+If you travel just before Christmas, you can buy your last-minute gifts in the souk.
+This way, you'll return home with some original gifts.
+Among the most sought-after items are leather goods, textiles, spices, and Moroccan ceramics.
+If you have enough space in your suitcase, you can buy a colorful Arabic lamp.

-Before purchasing any item of clothing or object, remember to always negotiate the price.
-To explore the area, consider the tips on what to see and do in the Medina of Marrakech.
+Before purchasing any clothing or objects, remember to always negotiate the price.
+To explore the area, keep in mind the tips on what to see and do in the Medina of Marrakech.

 Matteo's advice

-During your first visit to the souks, it is recommended that you go through the stores without buying anything.
-In this first "foray", just ask for prices so that you can get an idea of the market value of the products you are interested in.
+During your first visit to the souks, it is advisable to browse the shops without buying anything.
+On this first "foray," just ask for prices so you can get an idea of the market value of the products you are interested in.

 Erg Chebbi, Sahara Desert| ©cattan2011